surajkale07/Insuretek/README.md

 ## Project Description

-Insuetek is designed to provide a platform for event promotion and networking in Dubai.
+Insuretek is designed to provide a platform for event promotion and networking in Dubai.
 It aims to bridge the gap between event organizers and participants, making it easier for people to discover, join, and engage with various events happening in the city.

 ## Features